 To reveal the possible origins of FRBs, various topics are extensively debated in the literature~\cite{NAFRBs,Lorimer:2018rwi,Keane:2018jqo, Caleb:2018ygr,Pen:2018ilo,Petroff:2019tty,Petroff:2021wug,Zhang:2020qgp, Lyubarsky:2021bai,Xiao:2021omr,Caleb:2021xqe,Nicastro:2021cxs, Cordes:2019cmq,Pilia:2022mul,Bhandari:2021thi}, such as the engine, radiation mechanism, distribution, classification, propagation effect, and cosmological application of FRBs.
 Many theoretical models have been proposed to this end, and we refer to e.g.~\cite{Petroff:2019tty, Petroff:2021wug,Zhang:2020qgp,Lyubarsky:2021bai,Xiao:2021omr,Caleb:2021xqe, Nicastro:2021cxs,Cordes:2019cmq} for comprehensive reviews and \cite{Platts:2018hiy} for the up-to-date online catalogue of FRB theories.
 On the other hand, the observational data were rapidly accumulated in the recent years~\cite{Xiao:2021omr,Caleb:2021xqe,Nicastro:2021cxs, Pilia:2022mul,Cordes:2019cmq,Petroff:2016tcr,Heintz:2020}.
 Therefore, many impressive progresses have been made in the field of FRBs.

 One of the interesting topics is the classification of FRBs \cite{Caleb:2018ygr,Petroff:2019tty,Petroff:2021wug,Zhang:2020qgp, Xiao:2021omr}.
 How many different populations of FRBs exsist?
 In the actual observations, many FRBs were found to be (apparently) one-off, while some FRBs are repeating.
 So, it is natural to classify them into two populations: non-repeating FRBs and repeating FRBs.
 This classification is closely related to the origin of FRBs.
-Obviously, the repeaters rule out the catastrophic engines for these sources.
+Obviously, the repeaters rule out the cataclysmic engines for these sources.
 However, the question is whether the apparently non-repeating FRBs are genuinely one-off or not.
 In fact, some apparently non-repeating FRBs were found to be repeaters in the follow-up observations.
 It is possible that all FRBs repeat, and the non-detection of repetition might be due to the long waiting time or low flux of the repeating bursts (see e.g.~\cite{Palaniswamy:2017aze, Ai:2020wnm,Caleb:2019szc}), or an unknown selection effect \cite{Connor:2020phs}.